o0oow/Hamming_Code_8-4/README.md

-# Hamming Code Program
+# Hamming Code Program (8/4)

-A C++ program that implements **Hamming (8,4) Code** for encoding, error detection, and correction of 4-bit data sequences.
-The program ensures data integrity by detecting and correcting single-bit errors while identifying cases with too many errors.
-This makes it particularly useful in **digital communication systems**, **memory storage**, and **data transmission**, where maintaining error-free data is critical.
+A C++ program implementing **Hamming (8,4) Code** for encoding, error detection, and correction of 4-bit data sequences.
+The program adheres to the standard bit arrangement where parity bits are placed at positions corresponding to powers of two (1, 2, 4, 8).
+It ensures reliable data transmission by detecting single-bit errors, correcting them when possible, and identifying cases with multiple errors.

 ---

 ## Features

-- **Encoding**: Converts 4-bit input data into an 8-bit Hamming code.
+- **Encoding**: Converts 4-bit input data into an 8-bit Hamming code with parity bits at positions 1, 2, 4, and 8.
 - **Error Detection and Correction**:
-  - Detects and corrects single-bit errors.
+  - Corrects single-bit errors in received data.
-  - Identifies cases with multiple errors ("Too many errors").
+  - Detects and reports multiple errors without attempting blind correction.
-- **User-Friendly Interface**: Simple prompts guide the user through the process.
+- **User Interface**: Simple prompts guide the user to input and review results interactively.

 ---